kingdomkind/pika-archconfig/README.md

 - /scripts/wallpaper/pictures (License not in subfolder, they are just images I have found online)

 Everything is named pretty well, the /scripts folder contains the majority of configuration.
 Commonly access configs are instead located at the root instead (/).
+The scripts assume that the config folder is called "Config" and is located at /home/pika/Config.